jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 What would you tell a polar bear if you could communicate with her?

 Wouldn't it be nice to explain that our traits are the expressions of genes, which are passed on from parents to offspring during reproduction.
 Thus, Life on Earth is a constant race.
 The organisms that harvest calories the fastest, while suffering the least pain, pass on their genes more often.
-Over time, this turnover of genes slowly adapts the forms of Life to more efficiently use the environment's resources.
+Over time, this turnover of genes slowly adapts lifeforms to find new untapped niches.

+And since the environment always changes, Life must always evolve.

 If we could educate the polar bear about evolution, she would know her place in the story of Life.
-She could then assess what innovations polar bears need to prosper in the Artic's new environment.
+She could then assess what innovations polar bears need to prosper in the Artic's new warmer environment.
 Perhaps male polar bears should help raise and protect their cubs.
 Or polar bears should hunt in packs to kill reindeer.
 Maybe the mighty flesh eaters should go south and diversify their diet with berries, grubs, and roots.

 Whatever new form evolution will eventually find, if polar bears knew about evolution, they could roll their own dice until they find the adaptations they need to bring prosperity.
-At least by understanding how evolution works, polar bears wouldn't feel so frustrated as they walk in circles, struggling to find food in a changed environment.
+At least by understanding how evolution works, polar bears wouldn't feel so frustrated as they walk in circles, struggling to find seals in a changed environment.

-We know polar bears, and other species, are in trouble because paleontologists, biologists, genealogists, and other specialists have mapped millions of species' habits, linages, and physiologies.
-This extensive knowledge base lets scientists inform humanity about the history, status, and future of many creatures.
+We know the future of species like polar bears because paleontologists, biologists, genealogists, and other specialists have mapped millions of species' habits, linages, and physiologies.
+This extensive knowledge lets scientists inform humanity about the history, status, and future of many creatures.

 Here's a question: Do we know our fate like we know the polar bears?
 Given how much anger, angst, and confusion we have in our politics, the answer is no.

 This book will teach you about human evolution.
 Our story is the same as all other lifeforms.
-The environment is constantly changing, requiring Life to always play catch up and look for someone with updated adaptations to better harvest resources and procreate.
+The environment is constantly changing, requiring Life to always play catch up and look for updated adaptations to better harvest resources and procreate.

 We think we understand Life's requirement to evolve.
-Almost every person, company, and ideology says they embrace innovation.
-But all the marches, protests, strikes, fears of job losses, and other outbursts of frustration from all over society show we don't know how to drop old ways of iving and adopt the new adaptations we need to prosper.
+Almost every person, leader, company, and ideology says they want to give people a happier Life.
+But all the marches, protests, strikes, fears of job losses, and other outbursts of frustration from all over society show we don't know how to drop old ways of living and adopt the new adaptations we need to prosper.
+Most of human politics is resisting evolution and trying to justify why others should bear the burden of humanity's refusal to drop old ways of living and start anew.

-So, this book will teach how to ease your pain and roll your own dice to harness innovation.
+So, this book will teach how move on from the past and roll your own dice to harness the innovation that'll ease your pain.

 Because animals sadly can't change their genes.
 They must endure the pain of "survival of the fittest" to evolve.
 We can change our fate by updating our characteristics with modern technology to harness resources better.
 Keep reading, and you'll learn how to use politics to evolve humanity and upgrade Life on Earth.